 I can definitely see and understand both sides of the argument, but just to clarify: my recommendation applies to ALL members, novices and experienced.
 The reason is simple: for most traders those strategies will be fairly new, even if they have years of trading experience.
 It's like changing specialty in medicine - even if you are a very experienced doctor, a new specialty always presents new challenges.

 Here is an example from just few weeks ago.
-We had a new member who claimed to have 10+ years of experience.
+We had a new member who said he doesn't need paper trading because he has 10+ years of experience.
 He jumped into one of the straddles on his second day.
-He did not read the strategy overview and relied on the trade notification to close it.
-He did not read the discussion topic, and not surprisingly (since he also didn't read his welcome email), he also didn't know that he needed to follow the trade topic to get the closing notification.
-Well, you probably guessed where does it end - he held the trade through earnings, the stock didn't move and the straddle lost around 60%.
+He did not read the strategy overview that mentions that all earnings trade are closed before earnings and relied on the trade notification to close it.
+He did not read the discussion topic, and also was not aware that he needed to follow the trade topic to get the closing notification.
+It didn't end well for him - he held the trade through earnings, the stock didn't move and the straddle lost around 60%.

 There are many moving parts in those strategies, and even experienced traders need some time to learn them.
 Paper trading simply prevents you to lose money if you make a mistake (and most traders will).